Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 3. Select/ create a `Render Target` by clicking the drop down (this can be from your `OWL Cinecam` as configured above or from another Unreal output.)
 4. Name your `Sender` and `Standalone Sender` as this is what your video feeds will be called in `OBS`/ your `NDI` receiver programme.
 5. Select the `Video Conversion Format` you need.
 N.B. `BGRA` is required for alpha channel output.
+6. Select `Capture Audio` if you want to send audio alongside the video feed.
+This will capture your viewport audio.
-6. Click the `Active` box to begin sending to `NDI`.
+7. Click the `Active` box to begin sending to `NDI`.
-7. To stream multiple cameras, just add additional `Array Elements`.
+8. To stream multiple cameras, just add additional `Array Elements`.
-8. You can control the `Active` tick-box via `Blueprints` to manage which cameras are streaming from Unreal at any one time.
+9. You can control the `Active` tick-box via `Blueprints` to manage which cameras are streaming from Unreal at any one time.

 ## Spout Receiver Manager